Stunfest 2014 – Superplayer Interview

 —Now that your trip to France is over, what impressions are you left with?

 Hattori: It reminded me of long ago, when I had just started playing STG games and didn’t know much about the genre.
-It was nice to experience that, seeing everyone there having their first contact with these games.
+It was nice to experience that, seeing everyone having their first contact with these games.

 SPS: Seeing everyone at Stunfest simply enjoying themselves with the games left an impression on me.